agentauthco/agentauth/packages/agentauth-core/README.md

 We use a fixed, custom namespace UUID (`2f5a5c48-c283-4231-8975-9271fe11e86c`) to derive all AgentAuth UUIDs to ensure they are all unique and stable.

-## How It Works
+## How AgentAuth Works

-Understanding how AgentAuth works under the hood helps explain why it's both secure and simple.
-The system is built on four key processes that work together.
+Understanding how AgentAuth works with this library under the hood helps explain why it's both secure and simple.
+The system is built on four key processes that utilize this library, in conjunction with the identity primitive above.

 ### Identity Generation Process